What does the law on service relationships say

 Relationship to other legislation

-It is clear from the preceding text that the service relationship is primarily governed by the Service Act, which sets out the duties and rights of civil servants.
-Although some of the sub-rights may be similar to the rights of employees, the Labour Code is not applicable to the civil service by way of subsidiary application; it is a so-called delegation relationship.
+Currently, the number of civil servants in the Czech Republic amounts to several tens of thousands, and their tasks vary according to the area of public administration.
+It is clear from the preceding text that the civil service is primarily governed by the Civil Service Act, which sets out the duties and rights of civil servants.
+Although some of the sub-rights may resemble the rights of employees, the Labour Code is not applicable to the civil service in a subsidiary way; it is a so-called delegation relationship.
 The Administrative Code is used subsidiarily in civil service proceedings.
 Disputes relating to the service relationship, including employment, are therefore dealt with under the administrative law regime.

 Civil servants are liable to disciplinary action.
 If they culpably breach official discipline, this constitutes a disciplinary offence, which is a special type of administrative offence.

-Decisions in proceedings relating to the service are reviewable in the administrative courts.
+Decisions in proceedings concerning the service are reviewable in the administrative courts.
 Regional courts rule on actions against decisions of administrative authorities.

 Tip na článek